neilbmclaughlin/github-secrets/README.md

 A utility to populate github secrets from the CLI

-Note: version 2.0.0 is a breaking change and no longer works by default with .env format files.
+***Note***: version 2.0.0 is a breaking change and no longer works by default with .env format files.
 See examples below on how to do this in a unix environment

 ## Usage